OfficeDev/hands-on-labs/O3653/O3653-13-Lab2/Lab2.md

         </div>
 	```
   1. Find the **FindMeetingTimesController.cs** file and open it.
-  1. Locate the index function definition.
+  1. Locate the **Index** function definition.
 It should look like the following
 	```csharp
 	 public async Task<ActionResult> Index()
 	```